Home » Environment » Disaster Management in India

 • On the Basis of Duration

 • Rapid Onset Disasters: They are characterized by the sudden and acute intensity of the impact during a short period.
-Earthquakes, cyclones, floods, tsunamis would fall under the category of rapid onset disasters.
+Earthquakes, cyclones, floods, and tsunamis fall under the category of rapid-onset disasters.

 • Slow Onset Disasters: Also termed as ‘Creeping Emergencies’, can be predicted much further in advance and unfold over months or even years.
 Climate change (global warming), desertification, soil degradation, and droughts, would fall under the category of slow onset disasters.